I Tried Growing a Shiitake Mushroom Kit—Here’s What Happened

-Any Additional Tools or Supplies Needed to Plant or Take Care of the Mushroom Kit?
+Any Additional Tools or Supplies Needed to Take Care of the Mushroom Kit?

 Would You Buy Another Shiitake Mushroom Growing Kit?

 Yes!
-I really enjoy growing my own herbs and food when possible because it tastes the best and I like a project.
-I personally grow Thai basil, regular basil, cilantro, and am attempting to grow cherry tomatoes and jalapenos.
+I really enjoy growing my own herbs and food when possible because it tastes the best and it was a fun family project.
+I start my own seeds every year, including tomatoes and jalapenos.

-Young isn’t the only one who loves his Shiitake mushroom log.
-The Shiitake Dowel Spawn has 475 reviews and 4.3 out of five stars on Amazon.
+I’m not only one who loves this mushroom log.
+The Organic Shiitake Mushroom Kit has 4.2 out of five stars on Amazon.
 Here’s what other verified Amazon purchasers thought.

 Frequent Buyer, “Kit sat for a couple days before opening, then sprouted (‘pinned’) almost immediately, a week later logs are fully covered!

 Having done shiitake before and waiting a month or more, this was a pleasant surprise.
 Have not eaten yet, but expect them to be good.
 Tomorrow stir fry!!”